VeryGrimm/pwmess/README.md

 -$_GET is what is called a "super global variable", and it is set up by php.
 You can use it to retrieve get parameters.  ex: $id = $_GET['id'];

+-A urlencode() function is used to encode get values -rawurlencode() does the same thing as urlencode(), but makes spaces %20 instead of +.
+This is generally used for the path portion of the url (before any arguments are passed)